jeonghyunkeem/openmesh_painter/README.md

 ```

 ## Description
+1. Takes function `_vectors` and column `_c` to draw.
+2. Normalize function values are normalized to color domain (0~255).
-Colorize face of mesh with averaged function value of its vertices.
-The function values are normalized to color domain (0~255)
+3. Colorize face of mesh with averaged function value of its vertices.